miguelm18/HealthCare-Platform/src/RepostoryDirections.md

    You should already be at the src directory
    Type "cd frontend" to navigate into the frontend folder in the src directory

-5. install the packages needed to make the fronend work
+5. install the packages needed to make the front end work
    You should still be at the frontend directory
    Type "npm install react-router-dom" into the terminal
+   Type "npm install react-scripts" into the terminal

 Starting the project in React after the first 5 steps are completed: